gadimbaylisahil/gadimbaylisahil/README.md

 ### Hi there, I am Sahil 👋

-I like writing software.
-It also happens to be my job.
+I like writing software and it also happens to be my job.
 These days I am working on:

 - Remote consulting & engineering on [lightfulweb](https://www.lightfulweb.com)